 Green Zone: Total Asthma Control

 If your asthma is well-controlled then you are in the Green Zone.
 Congratulations!
 You’re able to participate in normal activities, including strenuous physical activity.
 You are able to attend school or work and are sleeping through the night without asthma symptoms.
-You are not needing to use your reliever medication 4 or more times a week for asthma symptoms (except prior to one dose before exercise).
-You can live your normal lifestyle and continue taking your medications as prescribed by your doctor and as set out on your Asthma Action Plan.
+You are not needing to use your rescue/ reliever medication 3 or more times a week for asthma symptoms (except for one dose before exercise if agreed upon by your healthcare provider).
+You can live your normal lifestyle and continue taking your medications as prescribed and as set out on your Asthma Action Plan.
 Understand that the controller medications you may be on at this time are controlling your asthma and its symptoms.

 Yellow Zone: Warning, loss of control